Home » Romtronic Engineering Hub » Design & DFM (Design for Manufacturability) » How to choose the correct wire gauge for your wire harness

 Q: Is it safe to use two small wires instead of one large one?

 A: Generally, no. Current may not split evenly, violating most electrical codes.
-Always use a properly sized single conductor.
+Always use a single conductor of the appropriate size.

 Q: Can the same gauge be used across all applications?

-A: No. Automotive, aerospace, consumer electronics, and industrial systems have different constraints—space, temperature, regulations—requiring different gauges and wire types.
+A: No. Automotive, aerospace, consumer electronics, and industrial systems have different constraints—such as space, temperature, and regulations—requiring different gauges and wire types.

 Q: Are wire gauge standards the same in every industry?

 A: The principles are the same, but standards vary by field.
 AWG is common in the U.S., while other regions use mm².
 Aerospace and military harnesses often follow MIL-Spec or ISO standards.
-Always use the gauge specified by your industry’s standard (SAE, MIL, etc.).
+Always use the gauge specified by your industry’s standard (e.g., SAE, MIL).

 Partnering with the Right Manufacturer